Adaptive mesh refinement for the Landau-Lifshitz-Gilbert equation: Adaptivity in Space

 \subsection{The recovery error indicator}

-Since $\norm{\grad\bsm(t)}{L^2(\Omega)}$ is a quantity that appears in the energy \eqref{EQ:energy} it is natural to also measure the error in this norm.
-A quite general technique for this is given by gradient recovery~\cite{Ainsworth:2000}.
-For the finite element space $W_h$ this defines a mapping $\bsG_h(v_h)$ that projects the gradient of $v_h \in W_h$ into $W_h^3$.
+Since $\norm{\grad\bsm(t)}{L^2(\Omega)}$ is a quantity that appears in the energy bound \eqref{EQ:stability}, it is natural to also measure the error in this norm.
+A fairly general technique for this is gradient recovery, initially introduced in~\cite{zzest}, see also~\cite{Ainsworth:2000} for an overview.
+For the finite element space $W_h$, this defines a mapping $\grad_hv_h$ that projects the gradient of $v_h \in W_h$ into $W_h^3$.
 Precise conditions can be obtained from~\cite{Ainsworth:2000}.
-Having defined such $\bsG_h$ (componentwise) we then define a local error indicator by
+Having defined such $\grad_h$ (componentwise), we then define a local error indicator by

-This can lead to asymptoticly exact errors in case of superconvergence.
-Although this is unlikely to be the case on locally refined meshes, the estimate can be compared to the best approximation in $H^1$ if the solution is smooth and the mesh is sufficiently fine \cite{BankYserentant:2015}.
+While the sum of the local error indicators provide only a rigorous lower bound for the true error, it is usually a very tight estimate of the local error and can even be asymptotically exact in case of superconvergence~\cite{Ainsworth:2000}, \cite{guo2025recovery,bartels2002each}.
+In fact, the estimate can be compared with the best approximation in $H^1$ if the solution is smooth and the mesh is sufficiently fine \cite{BankYserentant:2015}.